Vision-based Goal-Reaching Control for Mobile Robots Using a Hierarchical Learning Framework: DNN-based RAC for In-wheel Actuator Mechanism

-When the robot encounters out-of-distribution operating conditions or external disturbances, the feedforward control derived from the inverse dynamics model lacks robustness.
-In these cases, using the DNN-based policy leads to wheel velocities that differ from the desired values, which results in a nonzero tracking error $e_i(t)=v_i-v_{d_i}$, where $v_i$ is the instantaneous wheel speed measurement.
-We generalize the ideal relation in Eq. \eqref{3adasd5} to a more practical model, as
+When the robot encounters operating conditions not fully represented by the recorded data or external disturbances, the nominal feedforward map alone may not provide sufficient tracking accuracy.
+In these cases, using the DNN-based feedforward map leads to wheel velocities that differ from the desired values, which results in a nonzero tracking error.
+The wheel-speed tracking error is defined as $e_i(t)=v_i-v_{d_i}$, where $v_i$ is the instantaneous wheel speed measurement.
+We represent the actuator-level tracking error dynamics in input-error form as

-where $d_i(\cdot) \in \mathbb{R}$ represents the model uncertainties arising under out-of-distribution conditions, such as variations in wheel slip ratio, and $u_i(t)$ denotes the auxiliary control input to be designed.
-By combining \eqref{3adasd5} and \eqref{3asdas5}, we obtain finally

-\textit{Assumption IV.1.} In accordance with common assumptions in robust control theory \cite{tan2025fixed}, we posit that the control gain $A_i$ and the dynamic mappings $F_i(\cdot)$ and $d_i(\cdot)$ are bounded and locally Lipschitz continuous.
+where \(A_i>0\) is an unknown control coefficient and \(d_i(\cdot)\) denotes the lumped residual uncertainty.
+This term includes the approximation error of the static feedforward map, slip-induced disturbances, acceleration-dependent effects, actuator delays, hysteresis, and terrain-dependent variations.
+Therefore,